A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-Observe in Figure \ref{fig:residuals_vds_ss_1_block} that at the superlinear beginning (for earlier $m$) one can observe substantially different estimate bounds (the spectral bound $b_{2,j}$ is sharper than subspace bound $b_{1,j}$).
-This is due to the fact that factor $\gamma_m$ has moderate values ($\gamma_m \in [ 0.5, 1]$)), introducing in expression $b_{1,j}$ a contribution from the invariant subspace $\mathbb{R}(Q)$.
-It is important to remark that moderate values of $\gamma_m$ are in connection with the rate of convergence of Ritz vectors, which are slower than the convergence of the Ritz values.
-This can be appreciated by comparing Figures \ref{fig:factor_vds_ss_1_block}(a) and \ref{fig:factor_vds_ss_1_block}(b), that the convergence of $\alpha_{m, 1, 0}$ (to one) is faster than the convergence of $\gamma_m$ (to zero).
+Observe also that near the onset of superlinearity (for earlier $m$) the spectral bound $b_{2,j}$ is sharper than subspace bound $b_{1,j}$.
+This is due to the fact that factor $\gamma_m$ has moderate values ($\gamma_m \in [ 0.5, 1]$)), introducing in the subspace bound $b_{1,j}$ a contribution from the invariant subspace $\mathbb{R}(Q)$.
+It is important to remark that moderate values of $\gamma_m$ are in connection with the rate of convergence of Ritz vectors, which is smaller than that of the convergence of the Ritz values.
+This can be appreciated by comparing Figures~\ref{fig:factor_vds_ss_1_block}(a) and \ref{fig:factor_vds_ss_1_block}(b), that the convergence of $\alpha_{m, 1, 0}$ (to one) is faster than the convergence of $\gamma_m$ (to zero).

-In addition, in Figure \ref{fig:factor_vds_ss_1_block}(a), it can be observed the erratic convergence behavior of $\alpha_{m, 1, 0}$.
+In addition, in Figure~\ref{fig:factor_vds_ss_1_block}(a), it can be observed the erratic convergence behavior of $\alpha_{m, 1, 0}$.
 In fact, it takes large oscillatory values before approaching the final interval of convergence of the Ritz values.
-On the other hand, the behavior of $\gamma_m$ is smooth and well behaved (see Figure \ref{fig:factor_vds_ss_1_block}(b)).
-This indicates that the subspace bound $b_{1,j}$ is less sensitive to the stage of convergence of the Ritz value, hence it can be used safely to describe the behavior in this region.
+On the other hand, the behavior of $\gamma_m$ is smooth and well behaved; see Figure~\ref{fig:factor_vds_ss_1_block}(b).
+This indicates that the subspace bound $b_{1,j}$ is less sensitive to the stage of convergence of the Ritz value, hence it can be used safely to describe the behavior in this region. } \end{example}